-Our future depends on compute
+Our future depends

 TALPs apply everywhere compute runs